JK-0001/skills/README.md

 **Starting a new venture?** Work through Batches 1–3 in order.

-**Growing an existing business?** Jump to the specific skill you need — use the trigger keywords in each skill's frontmatter to find the right one fast.
+**Growing an existing business?** Jump to the specific skill you need, use the trigger keywords in each skill's frontmatter to find the right one fast.

 **Using with Claude?** See the [setup instructions](#how-to-use-with-claude) above.